aiprasad/TestMC/index.md

 <img src = "https://theseeker.ca/wp-content/uploads/2017/04/CAPE-012-Christian-Potenza.jpg">

-## PHASE ONE - EXPLORATIVE COMMUNICATION THERAPY THROUGH DIGITAL MEDIA ARTS
+## PHASE ONE - EXPLORATIVE COMMUNICATION THERAPY THROUGH DIGITAL MEDIA ARTS (Four Weeks, 90 minutes per week)

 Registrations are made on a first come, first serve basis.
 We apologize for any students that don't reserve their space in time.